mysterygift/swiftnote/05_FunctionsAndClosures/closures and mapping.md

     return "<\(self.name)>\(self.text ?? "")</\(self.name)>" } // returns "<p>hello!/<p>
 ```

-Capture lists are not collections, but special syntax that defines how closures capture references from variables in surrounding scope.
+Capture lists are not collections, but special syntax that defines how closures capture references from variables in surrounding scope, they tell Swift *"When you create this closure, here's what I want you to capture and HOW I want you to capture it"*. *Param1/2* in the example above refer to parameters that the closure accepts (e.g. s1/s2 when using the sort method).
+The *in* keyword separates the declaration from implementation.

 * Defined at the start of a closure using [], before the parameter list,
 * Specifies how certain external vars should be captured in the closure (weak/unowned).